gagle/node-rwd/README.md

 #### Alternatives ####

-If you prefer the ugly and archaic `__dirname` approach rather than warn and terminate the process, you don't need to install any module.
 For your convenience you can create a global variable similar to `__dirname` which can be used safely from any module (`__dirname` is local to the file).
 For example, you can run this snippet in the main file:

 ```javascript
 var path = require ("path");